-The proponent shall provide 20 copies of the EIS for distribution in English and 20 copies in French, including an electronic version in an unlocked, searchable PDF format.
-This also applies to the summary that is to be provided as a separate document.
+The proponent shall provide 20 copies of the EIS for distribution in French, including an electronic version in an unlocked, searchable PDF format.
+This also applies to the summary that is to be provided as a separate document in both official languages.
 It is strongly recommended that the proponent have the summary translated into the appropriate Aboriginal language(s) in order to facilitate consultation activities during the environmental assessment.